Band of Brothers (miniseries): Episodes

+Special

 Production

 The series was developed chiefly by Tom Hanks and Erik Jendresen, who spent months detailing the plot outline and individual episodes.
 Steven Spielberg served as "the final eye" and used Saving Private Ryan, the film on which he and Hanks had collaborated, to inform the series, although Jendresen served as showrunner.
 Accounts of Easy Company veterans, such as Donald Malarkey, were incorporated into production to add historic detail.

 Budget and promotion

 Band of Brothers was at the time the most expensive TV miniseries to have been made by any network.
 Its budget was about $125 million, or an average of $12.5 million per episode.

 An additional $15 million was allocated for a promotional campaign, which included screenings for World War II veterans.
 One was held at Utah Beach, Normandy, where U.S. troops had landed on June 6, 1944.
 On June 7, 2001, 47 Easy Company veterans were flown to Paris and then traveled by chartered train to the site, where the series premiered.
 Chrysler was a sponsor, as its Jeeps were used in the series.
 Chrysler spent $5 million to $15 million on its advertising campaign, using footage from Band of Brothers.
 Each of the spots was reviewed and approved by the co-executive producers Hanks and Spielberg.

 The BBC paid £7 million ($10.1 million) as co-production partner, the most it had ever paid for a bought-in program, and screened it on BBC Two.
 Originally, it was to have aired on BBC One but was moved to allow an "uninterrupted ten-week run", with the BBC denying that this was because the series was not sufficiently mainstream.
 Negotiations were monitored by British Prime Minister Tony Blair, who spoke personally to Spielberg.